Background

 1. Indicate the Certifier (Importer, Exporter or Producer)

-Please note that Mexico will only begin accepting the ‘Importer’ as the Certifier, for goods imported into Mexico, beginning January 1, 2024.
+Please note that Mexico only accepts the ‘Importer’ as the Certifier, for goods imported into Mexico.

 2. Name, Address (including country) and Contact Information of the Certifier